sagredo-dev/qmailadmin/README.md

-# qmailadmin
+# QmailAdmin

-This qmailadmin distribution puts together Inter7's last qmailadmin-1.2.16 with the following patches:
+This QmailAdmin distribution puts together Inter7's last qmailadmin-1.2.16 with the following patches:

 * qmailadmin-skin, which provides a new responsive skin to the control panel.
 It modifies everything under the html dir and many .c files in order to adjust the html embedded into the source files.
 Added a style sheet in the "images" folder and a couple of png files for the qmail logo.
 * A patch to call cracklib in order to check for the password strenght.
 This should avoid unsafe accounts created by domain administrators such as "test 123456".
 This patch enhanses the original patch by Inter7.